 Why should I bet with licensed sportsbooks exclusively?

-Like we just mentioned, Provincial Lottery Corporations running Canadian sports betting means provincial governments are providing certain consumer protections to those that bet with them.
-That won’t change if and when single-game wagering is legalized in Canada, even if the province you live in allows private sportsbook operators to enter the market.
+Like we just mentioned, Provincial Lottery Corporations both running and regulating Canadian sports betting means provincial governments are providing certain consumer protections to those that bet with provincially run or privately run and provincially regulated sportsbooks.
+That isn’t going to change now that single-game wagering is legal in Canada, even if the province you live in allows private sportsbook operators to enter the market.
 Provincial Lottery Corporations and Gaming Authorities will still be there to regulate these privately run sportsbooks.
-They will licence each one and continue to provide the same consumer protections they always have.
+They will license each one and continue to provide the same consumer protections they always have.

 Illegal offshore online sportsbooks don’t offer anything near that.
 They could disappear with your money or refuse to pay out winnings anytime they like and you’d have nowhere to turn.
 There’s simply no promise of security for your funds or personal information and banking with offshore companies can be downright difficult, making it hard to get paid on big or even smaller scores.
 The bottom line is that sports betting is enough of a gamble without taking a chance trusting an illegal offshore online sportsbook.
-That’s why you should stick to provincial lottery parlay betting until single-game wagering is legalized in Canada.
-Then, bet with provincial lotteries that offer single-game wagering or private sportsbook operators that are licensed by the province.
+That’s why you should always stick to provincially run or privately run and provincially regulated sportsbooks.